Object2Table Operator

 Configure the First Console Operator

-This operator helps you see the before of your Data Workflow in the DevTools Console.
-Later, you'll add an after Console operator to show what the Object2Table operator does.
+This operator helps you view the Data Workflow before its modified.
+Later, you'll add another Console operator to show the results of the Object2Table operator.

 1. Drag and drop a Console operator onto your Data Workflow canvas.